-As a volunteer Befriender you will offer support and friendship to help improve the quality of life of someone with a learning disability and/or autism.
-Some clients may also have a physical or sensory disability, and/or mental health needs.
+As a volunteer befriender you'll offer support and friendship to adults with learning disabilities and/or autism.
+Members of the scheme may also have a physical or sensory disability, and mental health needs.

-This is a new and exciting project that we are launching as we’ve seen the impact that prolonged periods of isolation have had on those who are vulnerable within our community.
-You’ll give people the opportunity to have regular valuable contact with someone outside their immediate support bubble, therefore helping them to feel less alone during a time which is so uncertain.
+This is an exciting project launched in response to the impact that prolonged periods of isolation have had on those who are vulnerable within our community.
+You’ll give people regular valuable contact with someone outside their immediate support bubble, helping them feel less alone during a time which is so uncertain.

-You’ll support people to maintain positive mental health and encourage communication on meaningful topics or shared interests, helping to promote positive outlooks and raised confidence.
+You’ll support them to maintain positive mental health and encourage communication on meaningful topics or shared interests, helping promote positive outlooks and raised confidence.

-Ideally we’d like our befrienders to commit to a visiting one or two clients a week, and spending up to two hours with them.
-We are asking for a commitment of at least 6 months to enable us to give stability to our clients.
+Ideally we’d like our befrienders to commit to a visiting one of our members a week, and spending up to two hours with them.
+We are asking for a commitment of at least 6 months to enable us to give our members some stability.

 Who we're looking for

 There are many qualities and characteristics that create a strong and valuable befriender.
 We are looking for volunteers who are:

 - Good listeners

-- Understanding of how a learning disability can impact life
+- Understand how a learning disability can impact life

 - Able to approach new people without prejudice